Last update: January 13, 2022

 We also allow independent international travel, if allowed by your home university.
 Students are responsible for monitoring the conditions and border policies of their destinations as well as requirements for re-entry to Denmark; assuming the risks associated with independent travel; and notifying DIS of their travel plans.
 We advise students avoid travel in the 14 days leading up to their Study Tour to reduce the risks of being unable to join the tour.

 Can I have visitors from the U.S. while I’m at DIS?

-At this point it is possible for vaccinated travelers from the U.S. to enter Denmark as tourists despite existing travel bans limiting travelers from some other countries, but we cannot predict how the restrictions will change in the months ahead.
-Learn more about travel to Denmark here.
+At this point it is possible for vaccinated travelers from the U.S. to enter Denmark as tourists despite existing travel bans limiting travelers from some other countries, but we cannot predict how the restrictions will change in the weeks and months ahead.

 What if other people’s behavior makes me uncomfortable, or differs from my own choices related to COVID-19 prevention?

 We acknowledge that people’s risk tolerance around COVID-19 will differ greatly.
 Some of you may struggle with, or have questions about, Denmark’s approach to COVID-19 after becoming accustomed to different approaches at home.
 We encourage you to be brave enough to ask hard questions and to carry out these conversations respectfully and mindfully.
 Be inquisitive, but not judgmental.
 Hold this sentiment close in your interactions with other students, staff, and faculty.

 Other students may undertake behaviors that make you uncomfortable but are not a violation of DIS policy.
 Please approach these conversations directly and reach out to DIS for assistance in navigating any potential conflict.

 If you see that your own decisions don’t match the decisions of others in the group, or if you hear from other students who fear that your decisions are putting them at risk, please be thoughtful and respectful.
 We are in this together and we each need to consider the impacts of our decisions.